Equivariant algebraic $K$-theory of symmetric monoidal Mackey functors: Introduction

 Inspired by Quillen's work on the higher algebraic $K$-theory of rings, Segal \cite{segal74} defined a way to produce spectra via the $K$-theory of any symmetric monoidal category using a homotopy theoretic ``group completion'' construction.
 Since spectra are like homotopical versions of abelian groups, his construction $\cat C\mapsto K(\cat C)$ produces a connective spectrum.
 The corresponding infinite loop space structure on $K(\cat C)$ explicitly comes from the symmetric monoidal structure on $\cat C$.
 This $K$-theory construction gives us a way to produce spectra from symmetric monoidal categories, and a natural question to ask is whether all spectra can be modeled this way.

 In the 1990s, Thomason \cite{Thomason95} showed Segal's construction gives rise to all connective spectra --- spectra whose negative homotopy groups are trivial.
 In other words, for every connective spectrum $E$ there is some symmetric monoidal category $\cat C$ so that $K(\cat C)\simeq E$.
 Thomason proves this result by producing an explicit inverse.
-A more modern proof of this theorem is given by Mandell in \cite{Mandell/invKT}.
+A more modern proof of this theorem is given by Mandell in \cite{Mandell/invKT}, and a recent result of Ramzi--Sosnilo--Winges extends this result to show that every spectrum can be modeled by the non-connective $K$-theory of a stable $\infty$-category \cite{RamziSosniloWinges}.

 Thomason's and Mandell's work provides a model for the connective stable homotopy category, which can be useful for computations or constructions.
 Indeed, a large part of Thomason's motivation was to offer a solution to a long-standing problem in stable homotopy theory related to multiplicative structures.
 The stable homotopy category comes equipped with a well-behaved smash product, but there were technical obstructions to lifting this multiplicative structure to a category of spectra.
 In fact, Lewis showed there is no such good category with reasonable requirements \cite{lewis}.
 Thomason's coordinate-free approach using symmetric monoidal categories and $K$-theory was one of the earlier successful attempts to address this issue.
 Although Thomason's formulation of the smash product via symmetric monoidal categories has been subsumed by developments in modern stable homotopy theory \cite{EKMM, SS, MMSS, MM,HA}, his work provides a blueprint for modeling generalizations of spectra that are not as well understood.